TeRyZh/Website/_pages/about.md

   - /about.html
 ---

-I am a fifth-year Ph.D. candidate in Civil and Environmental Engineering from Rutgers University.
+I am a final year Ph.D. candidate in Civil and Environmental Engineering from Rutgers University.
 My main research efforts involve cooperative and intelligent transportation systems.
 My dissertation topic is to develop a non-conventional video detection and validation method for high-resolution trajectory collection using camera and LiDAR sensors.

-I am looking for research scientist or postdoc position to continue the work of combining machine learning, computer vision with connected and automated technology to build safe, green and smart mobility applications.
+I am looking for academic and industrial position to continue the work of combining machine learning, computer vision with connected and automated technology to build safe, green and smart mobility applications.

-Research Aeras
+Research Interests
 ======
 ### Transportation AI and Data Science
 Applying computer vision, LiDAR, and drone-based remote sensing to collect high-resolution data for research and innovations.
 Scientific machine learning for traffic modeling, control and prediction.